lost-in-the-canvas/WFRP-4th-Edition-FoundryVTT/README.md

 # Warhamer Fantasy Role-Play 4th Ed.
 (FoundryVTT)

 ![](https://i.imgur.com/esCwB7f.png)
-Current Version: 1.2.5
+**[Current Version]**: `1.2.5`

-Compatibility: Foundry VTT 0.5.4
+**[Compatibility]**: `FoundryVTT 0.5.4+`

 This system is intended for use with [Foundry Virtual Tabletop](http://foundryvtt.com/) to play in the grim and perilous world of Warhammer.

 ## Installation - Auto Installer (Recommended)

-In the FVTT Game Systems Menu, click `Install System`
+1. In the FVTT Game Systems Menu, click `Install System`

-Enter into Manifest URL: `https://raw.githubusercontent.com/CatoThe1stElder/WFRP-4th-Edition-FoundryVTT/stable/system.json`
+2. Enter into Manifest URL: `https://raw.githubusercontent.com/CatoThe1stElder/WFRP-4th-Edition-FoundryVTT/stable/system.json`

 ## Installation - Manual

-Place the unzipped folder in your `Data/systems` folder
+1. Place the unzipped folder in your `Data/systems` folder

-Make sure the folder is named `wfrp4e`
+2. Make sure the folder is named `wfrp4e`

-Launch FVTT and create your new world, selecting the Warhammer system.
+3. Launch FoundryVTT and create your new world, selecting the Warhammer system.

 ## Current State